-26.1 People Filters
+26.4 People Filters

-You can choose which people are listed in the bottom half of the window by specifying any of the following filters:
+You can choose which people are listed in the bottom half of the window by specifying any of the following filters.
+The first 4 filters are always visible, while the others become visible when you click on the Expand Filters button.

-- Name: Filter based on the people's names. - Person Type: Filter based on the people's Person Types. - Id Class: Filter based on the people's Id Classes (i.e. their threat level). - Home location: Filter basad on the people's Home locations.
+- Name: Filter based on the people's names. - Person Type: Filter based on the people's Person Types. - Id Class: Filter based on the people's Id Classes (i.e. their threat level). - Home location: Filter basad on the people's Home locations. - External ID: Filter based on the people's External IDs. - Short ID/Identifier: Filter based on either the people's Short IDs or their full Identifiers. - Access Clearance: Internal use only. - Group: Filter based on the groups containing the identity records.

-26.2 Identity Database
+26.5 Identity Database

 All the people in the Identity Database that match your specified filters will be listed in the bottom half of the window.
 Any people that have an Id Class of "Threat" will be outlined in red, while any people with an Id Class of "Concern" will be outlined in yellow.

-You can right click on any of the facial images to reveal the following drop-down menu:
+You can click on the icons on the right side of each identity record to reveal the following drop-down menu:

-- Add alternate face: Allows you to add an alternate facial image for this identity record.
-You'll be prompted to select an image file on your local hard drive. - Find similar faces: Switches to the Search by Image Window to search for similar faces that are already enrolled in your Identity Database.
+- View person activity: Opens the Person Activity Window which shows you all of this person's previously viewed activity, if any. - Add alternate face...: Allows you to add an alternate facial image for this identity record.
+You'll be prompted to select an image file on your local hard drive. - Find similar faces...: Switches to the Search by Image Window to search for similar faces that are already enrolled in your Identity Database.